davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 particularly useful for ``asm``.
 Here is a summary of some of the machine-dependent constraints available on some particular machines;
-it includes both constraints that are useful for ``asm`` and constraints that arent.
-The compiler source file mentioned in the table heading for each architecture is the definitive reference for the meanings of that architectures constraints.
+it includes both constraints that are useful for ``asm`` and constraints that aren't.
+The compiler source file mentioned in the table heading for each architecture is the definitive reference for the meanings of that architecture's constraints.

 ..
 Please keep this table alphabetized by target!

-AArch64 familyconfig/aarch64/constraints.md
+AArch64 family-config/aarch64/constraints.md

   k
     The stack pointer register (``SP``)